NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Virtual Storage Pool Design
 ===========================

 While creating a backend, you can generally specify a set of parameters.
 It was impossible for the administrator to create another backend with the same storage credentials and with a different set of parameters.
-With the introduction of Virtual Storage Pools , this issue has been alleviated.
+With the introduction of Virtual Storage Pools, this issue has been alleviated.
 Virtual Storage Pools is a level abstraction introduced between the backend and the Kubernetes Storage Class so that the administrator can define parameters along with labels which can be referenced through Kubernetes Storage Classes as a selector, in a backend-agnostic way.
 Virtual Storage Pools can be defined for all supported NetApp backends with Trident.
 That list includes E-Series, SolidFire/HCI, ONTAP, Cloud Volumes Service on AWS and GCP, as well as Azure NetApp Files.

 .. note::